Whitemarsh Park Weed Warriors

 Do I have to bring anything?

-You'll need to dress appropriately and bring the release form (we will have extras that day), and the City will provide everything else.
+You'll need to dress appropriately, meaning long shirts and pants with closed-toe shoes or boots, and bring the release form (we will have extras that day) and water.
+You may want to bring a hat to cover your head as well.
+The City will provide everything else.
 That includes gloves, water, tools, insect and poison ivy repellent, and bags.
 Items you may wish to bring include knee pads for working around the base of trees and a snack.

 Age restrictions are as follows: Children age 14 and younger must be under the direct supervision of a parent/guardian or Troop Leader at all times, and no volunteers under age 16 can use tools.